sporto/elm-tutorial/add_and_delete/delete_a_player.md

 # Delete a player

-Deleting a player will follow the same pattern than adding a player but with one complication: we want to show a conformation dialogue when removing the player.
+Deleting a player will follow the same pattern than adding a player but with one complication: we want to show a conformation dialogue before removing the player.